life-itself/web3/notes/collective-action-problems-and-climate-change.md

   * Firstly, the insane price volatility means Klima can't function as a [currency](../concepts/currency.md).
 The price of Klima peaked at around $3600, well above the intrinsic value of one ton of carbon.
 It has since collapsed, losing around 99% of its value over 1 year - it's now trading at around $20.
   * The notion that it can be a [reserve currency](../concepts/reserve-currency.md), when nobody's denominated any kind of goods or services, seems to be an irreconcilable contradiction inherent in Klima.
   *  Like many other crypto projects it seems to be a piece of financial engineering that at the bottom sits nothing but some appeal to narrative and the faith that “number go up” by creating artificial scarcity of a digital speculative asset.
 So not a currency.
-  * If this is supposed to be a currency then it looks like the Weimar republic.
+  * If this is supposed to be a currency then it looks like the Weimar Republic.
 * Something that makes Klima exciting is this price volatility and the potential to raise a lot of money based on this price volatility.
   * Why not just raise the money at the beginning and then shut down the thing and just buy carbon offsets and hold on to them?
 * KlimaDAO are asking an important question: how can we tackle climate change using human cooperation?